Configuring an MFA policy for strong authentication

 -

-In the Import OATH Token popup window, click Choose File, and navigate to the token seed file.
-For information about the token seed format, see Configuring OATH token authentication.
+In the Import OATH Token modal, click Choose File, and navigate to the token seed file.
+Learn more about the token seed format in Configuring OATH token authentication.

 -